abuxolugo/prosody_manipulator/README.md

 It should sound pretty natural, but it's really just a manipulation of the first recording.

 It's a very silly script, but hopefully someone will find it helpful.
 I might expand this in the future.

+## References
+Buxó-Lugo, A. & Watson, D. G. (2016).
+Evidence for the influence of syntax on prosodic parsing.
+Journal of Memory and Language, 90, 1-13.